 Weather / Clothing

-The weather in RMNP in late September is typically very nice, though cool and sometimes even cold (mostly mornings and at night).
+The weather in RMNP in late September is typically very nice, though cool and sometimes even cold (mostly early in the morning and at night).
 Especially at higher altitudes in the park, wind and snow are likely and possible.
 Dressing in layers is optimal.
-Waterproof boots and clothing are strongly recommended, including rain covers for camera gear while in the field.
+Waterproof boots and clothing are strongly recommended.

 Plan for walking in woods and in tall meadow grass that can be wet at times.